 - Heads Up Display – w/ dimension Augmented Reality depth (HUD)

-Dueling Big Screens: dual 12.3 landscape displays, with a binnacle filling TFT unit as instrument panel, have the acreage to disseminate power, charge/ discharge, maps, road signs, ADAS systems, media & comm in a story book way.
+Dueling Blended Big Screens: Curved, contiguous, landscape dual 12.3 TFT instrument and touch LCD infotainment displays have the acreage to disseminate power, charge/ discharge, maps, road signs, ADAS systems, media & comm in a story book way.
 The Kia Connect infortainment screen contains the expected corporate swipe menu screens to touch set up, with absolutely logical menu flow.
 Variable size font script is welcome.
 MFI displays, usefully including ADAS settings, are selected via a ribbed metallic steering wheel spoke toggle.

 • -1 Audio fine tune settings contained under SETUP sub-menu